shadchnev/zoopla/README.markdown

 Use this gem to access real estate data using zoopla.co.uk API from ruby code:

-  * rental/sales listings with addresses, prices, agent details etc
+  * property listings with addresses, prices, agent details etc
   * more to come

-**This gem is in pre-alpha stage.
-It's not ready for production use yet.**

 The API documentation can be found on the [Zoopla Website](http://developer.zoopla.com/docs)

 ## Usage examples

+### Property listings

 First, initialise the object with the API key [you got from Zoopla](http://developer.zoopla.com/member/register/)